ufukkulahli/practicing-refactoring/composing-methods/extract-method/README.md

 By taking out codes to their dedicated methods and giving clear method names we make things official.
 Method name and its body should overlap semantically.
 We can use this to decide method long.
 Names should tell 'what it does' not 'how it does'.
-If a better method name performs better then extract the code even if it is a single line.
+If we see that given method name performs better then extract the code even if it is a single line.
 If otherwise then we can leave it alone.

 Example